Some history of the Royal Oak Inn at Brandon in the county of Warwickshire.

 In public office Leonard Walton was the local guardian of the poor, and attended the meetings of the Rugby Board, where on many occasions be championed the cause of his less fortunate neighbours.
 As a member of the Wolston Burial Board, his business capacity always made his views respected.
 He was member of the Brandon Parish Council for many years.
 Following the passing of the Education Act, he was the representative of the Warwickshire County Council on the Brandon School Management.
 His kindly disposition in this role made him a great favourite with the scholars, while his ready assistance in any matter ensured he was respected by the teachers.

 Leonard Walton was busy in all aspects of business and public office but he became seriously ill in the Spring of 1909.
 It was reported that he bore his illness with great patience, being quite cheerful to the last.
-Dr Martin Richardson did everything he possibly could, but complications setting in, it was impossible to save him.
+Dr. Martin Richardson did everything he possibly could, but complications setting in, it was impossible to save him.
 His funeral took place at Wolston on Tuesday June 1st 1909.
 As the procession wended its way through Wolston signs of respect were shown on every side.
 Although a downpour of rain was taking place, a large number of people attended the funeral and testified to the great respect in which he was held.
 His coffin was borne to the grave by Messrs T. Ward, E. Sutch, F. Harris.
-T. Smith, F. Claridge, and E. Robins, old and respected employs of the family.
+T. Smith, F. Claridge, and E. Robins, old and respected employees of the family.

 The above advertisement shows that the pub had taken advantage of the its position and featured a riverside tea garden.
 The boat house was located a short distance to the east of the pub.
 Cave's Ales were still on draught in the Royal Oak Inn.
 I believe that these were produced by another John Cave, a member of the family.